 Why don’t you try it?
 Especially in places where you find that your prayer is not fruitful, try adding a few Hail Marys for the barren soil to be fertilized with some Divine Grace.

 Next Friday, we celebrate another Marian Feast: the Birth of Mary.
 St. Augustine said that Mary's birth is connected to Jesus' saving work.
-I suppose that if we can say that God's Saving Grace began with the Visitation, could we also say that for that to happen, the soil of Mary's heart had to have been prepared?
+I suppose that if we can say that God's Saving Grace began with the Annunciation, could we also say that for that to happen, the soil of Mary's heart had to have been prepared?
 There was definitely some preventative Saving Grace at work from the moment of Mary's conception!
 St. Augustine says that Mary is "the flower of the field from whom bloomed the precious lily of the valley."

 That's something to think about as we make it through the week.